Two-Guys-and-a-Gal/NLP-Project/README.md

 - Are there any bigrams that uniquely identify one of the coding langauges?
 - Is word count within the README significantly different between the top 4 programming langauges?

-##### Overall Project-Focused Questions
-- What will the end product look like?
-   + A finalized Jupyter Notebook that contains the analysis for the project.
-   + A README File that contains a description of the project and instructions on how to run it.
-   + 2-5 Google Slides that summarize exploratory findings and modeling results, linked in the README.
-- What format will it be in?
-   + Github Repo with wrange.py, draft & final reports, and link to slide deck.
-   + Slide format, with agenda, executive summary, corpus overview, and modeling results.
-- Who will it be delivered to?
-   + A General Audience
-- How will it be used?
-   + To display a process that can be duplicated to use Natural Language Processing to sift through large amounts of text in order to classify the text.
-- How will we know we're done?
-   + When a model is constructed that can predict accurate programming language better than baseline in addition to deliverables being complete.
-- What is our MVP?
-   + Work through the Data Science Pipeline to produce ONE single model that performs better than baseline to accurately predict the programming language.
-- How will we know it's good enough?
-   + If the exploratory process delivers data-backed insights and the modeling process produces a model to perform better than baseline.

 #### 5. KEY FINDINGS:
 The key findings for this presentation are available in slide format by clicking on the [Final Slide Presentation](https://docs.google.com/presentation/d/1nCXdPCZY16jplddBFYq8YxPd1t2k0y3LHmHjmiocjGQ/edit?usp=sharing).